Latest News

 Thank you to Humphrey Astley of The Crank for hearing my little poem, "Little Manifesto."

-Thanks to Jamey Carson for selecting my poem "Ode to Joy" for the winter issue of Queen's Quarterly.
+Thanks to James Carson for selecting my poem "Ode to Joy" for the winter issue of Queen's Quarterly.

 Special thanks to Luke Whisnant for including my two poems, "Students," and "Considering the Homonyms Prey and Pray," in his last issue as editor of Tar River.
 So grateful to be in such fine company.